cchosch/playlist-not-bot/README.md

 After that, go to the oath2 general section and click "add redirect".
 If you have a domain, put it in this field.
 However, if you dont own a domain put `https://www.google.com` in this field.
 After you have that application created and redirect URI set, go to the "Bot" section and click "add bot".

-Then, run `pip install websockets`.
+Then, run `pip install websockets` & `pip install bs4`.
 Also make a `config.json` file in the root folder and put your bot's information, along with the token for the read account and your desired bot prefix like this:

 ```json
 {